sornwill/readmegen/generatedREADME.md

 n/a

 ## Questions
 Questions?
-Please send contact me @sornwill or E-mail : sornwilliam@gmail.com
+Please contact me on GitHub @sornwill or E-mail : sornwilliam@gmail.com